 And He knows.
 He knows even as He washes, that these feet would soon carry his friends away.
 Away from the cross, away from Him, and deep into the shadows of hiding and denial.

 Washes even the feet of Judas.

-Judas is moments away from walking out the door, heading out into darkness, to betray Him.
+Judas, who is moments away from walking out the door, heading into the darkness, to betray Him.

 They hadn’t been listening to Him.

 They are so caught up in their battle of pride that they fail to stop Judas, to even notice him, as he slips out the door to betray their beloved teacher.

 They were so engaged in a battle to defend themselves, they forgot to defend their Lord.
 And don’t I do the same thing, in my own life, and far too often?

 So, yes, these next few days weigh heavy on my heart each Easter season.